Air transports of heads of state and government: Ireland

 The Irish Ministerial Air Transport Service (MATS) is part of the Irish Air Corps, it provides secure transport to the President of Ireland, the Taoiseach, the Tánaiste, and members of the government and their staff, both within and outside Ireland.

-A Learjet 45 is currently used.
-Until recently, a Gulfstream IV was also part of the fleet.
+A Dassault Falcon 6X is currently used by The Irish Ministerial Air Transport Service.
 The Air Corps AW139 helicopters are also used as government transport.
-On the 18th of December 2024, it was announced that the Department of Defence had purchased a Dassault Falcon 6x, which will be delivered by December 2025.
-The planes fly under an Irish Air Corps callsign.